zdralmat/URGym/README.md

 Available environments are:

-- URGym/BallBalance: balance a ball over a flat surface (like a paddle) attached to the robot gripper.
+- URGym/BallBalance-v0: balance a ball over a flat surface (like a paddle) attached to the robot gripper.
-- URGym/TwoBallsBalance: balance two balls simultanouslly over a flat surface attached to the robot gripper.
+- URGym/TwoBallsBalance-v0: balance two balls simultanouslly over a flat surface attached to the robot gripper.
-- URGym/CubesPush: push a cube with the tip of the gripper to move it closer to a target area.
+- URGym/CubesPush-v0: push a cube with the tip of the gripper to move it closer to a target area.
-- URGym/CubesGrasp: grasp a cube with the gripper.
+- URGym/CubesGrasp-v0: grasp a cube with the gripper.
-- URGym/Gold: use a golf-like club to move a ball to the target hole.
+- URGym/Golf-v0: use a golf-like club to move a ball to the target hole.
-- URGym/Box: the original environment from Forked from [ElectronicElephant/pybullet_ur5_robotiq](https://github.com/ElectronicElephant/pybullet_ur5_robotiq)
+- URGym/Box-v0: the original environment from [ElectronicElephant/pybullet_ur5_robotiq](https://github.com/ElectronicElephant/pybullet_ur5_robotiq)

 Feel free to explore these environments and start training your RL agents!